sumantkataria/Udemy-Javascript-Algorithms-DataStructures/README.md

 # Each type of Data structure represents a different way of organising the data
 # Have big impact on how performant, quick & efficiently a program runs

-# Big-O nottion measures number of operations
+# Big-O notation measures number of operations
 # Space compexity -
 # - Primitives are constant space.
 # - Strings require O(n) space(where n is the string length)
 # - Reference types are generally O(n), where n is the length(for arrays) or the number of keys(for objects)

+# Problem Solving Patterns -
+# 1. Frequency Counters
+# - This pattern uses objects or sets to collect values/frequencies of values
+# - This can often avoid the need for O(n^2) operations with arrays/strings

 # Linked List -
 # 1. Memory Management benefits-
 # - Data does not have to be stored together.